RobbiNespu/Tree_Student_Record/README.txt

 # Solution :
 ============
-Well inorder travesal will sort out the data inorder for me :)
+Well inorder travesal will sort out the data in ascending order for me :)

 # P/s :
 =======